tundish/blathnaid/blathnaid/book/chapters.rst

 -----

 The Blacksmith hated to see people sick, or animals hurt.
-And so without a word he began to check on Morten; his eyes, his teeth, his belly.
+And so, without a word, he began to check on Morten; his eyes, his teeth, his belly.
 And then to his hooves, whereupon he groaned quietly on seeing the state of each of them.

 The Forge
 ---------

 Jack knew he had no way to pay the Blacksmith, so he found it difficult to stand and watch him work.
-Instead he wandered into the back of the Forge, where he was out of sight for a while.
+Instead, he wandered into the back of the Forge, where he was out of sight for a while.

 Rafters
 -------